Features of the ME@BU Program

 Freshman-level discovery courses:

-- 4 credits (1 full semester or 2 half semester courses) of Introduction to Engineering.
+- 2 credits (1 half semester course) of Introduction to Engineering.
 These courses allow freshmen to experience cutting-edge engineering topics of interest to individual professors.

 - 0 credits (1 course) freshman seminar which helps students to transition to college life and allows students to explore options (majors, minors, concentrations, study abroad, co-op) within the College of Engineering.